 - A culturally-influenced aspect: in modern America there is a premium on productivity and success over most other characteristics.
 In a culture where (for example) loyalty to religion or family is most prized, I would expect that instead of busywork purgatory, the procrastinator gets stuck in prayer purgatory or doing-things-for-your-family purgatory, to prop up their self-worth.

-- Some procrastinators suggest that recent successes make them less likely to procrastinate, possibly because they have an expectation of a positive outcome as a result of their efforts, rather than only negative outcomes (that likely have resulted in reality when they procrastinated previously; part of the problem is that their outcomes really are negative, and they've taught themselves this quite effectively.)
+- Some procrastinators suggest that recent successes make them less likely to procrastinate, possibly because they have an expectation of a positive outcome as a result of their efforts, rather than only negative outcomes (and this thought distortion is actually reinforced by reality in previous instances; part of the problem is that their outcomes really are negative, and they've taught themselves this quite effectively.)
 This also suggests that the problem is not only do narcissistic procrastinators envision a negative outcome in the end, they get no positive feedback from the intermediate steps along the way because there's no feedback in the form of external praise.
 Thinking about it this way, there's literally no reason to start the task, because it will be at best neutral while you're doing it, and then bad when you finish.

-- The types of tasks that this subtype procrastinates on are rarely solo activities, and/or ones with certain outcomes.
-Going for a solo hike, even one which involves complex planning, does not threaten to ego-injure the person with possible failure or in front of anyone else.
+- The types of tasks that this subtype procrastinates on are rarely solo activities, or tasks with certain outcomes.
+Going for a solo hike, even one which involves complex planning, does not threaten to ego-injure the person with possible failure, nor does it provide an opportunity to fail in front of anyone else.

 The best evidence for successful treatment is from psychotherapy, specifically for CBT, which is also what has far-and-away worked the best in my own experience.
 Rozental et al have two studies which show among other things that in-person CBT with a therapist is the same at end of treatment as internet-based self-guided CBT, but the in-person people maintain their improvements better over time.
 Improvement was was over a full standard deviation from the control (!) but only about a third of participants improved - also consistent with my own experience that it doesn't help everyone, but the ones that get it, really get it.

 This treatment does not differentiate by subtype or provide information that would let us infer about the relative benefit for narcissistic vs other mechanisms of procrastination.
 So what would I expect would be most successful approaches in CBT for narcissistic procrastination?
-(These therapeutic maneuvers are inferred from the model of narcissistic subtype procrastination above, but should be tested empirically in placebo-controlled studies before they're given any credence.)
+(These therapeutic maneuvers are inferred from the model of narcissistic subtype procrastination above, but should be tested empirically in placebo-controlled studies and therefore remain speculative.)

 - Learn to identify the anxiety that comes up when you start to avoid something - name it and develop a counter-habit, like working on the task for five minutes.
 As a therapist - have the patient tell you tasks that they procrastinate on.
 "Ambush" them during therapy, mentioning one of them out of the blue, then hit "pause" and ask the patient what it made them think of and how it made them feel.
-Keep a journal with successes of when they successfully fought back against the feeling and worked for five minutes (only track the successes, not the failures.)
+Keep a journal with successes of when they successfully fought back against the feeling outside of therapy, where it worked for at least five minutes (only track the successes, not the failures.)

 - Enlist a significant other, roommate, family member etc. to check up on you and give positive support when you finish tasks.
 (And don't avoid asking them out of shame, worrying you'll appear weak, etc. which is why this usually doesn't happen.)